andrealazari/brewery-app/README.md

 ## Extra functionality

-- Add to visit/visited option
 - Add comments to your visited breweries
+- Add a section to see other users breweries